AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/bdd-logging.md

 ---
 layout: default
-title:  "Behaviour Driver Development BDD Logging"
+title:  "Behaviour Driven Development BDD Logging"
-excerpt: "Learn the Bellatrix Behaviour Driver Development BDD Logging works and how to use it."
+excerpt: "Learn the Bellatrix Behaviour Driven Development BDD Logging works and how to use it."
 date:   2018-06-2s 06:50:17 +0200
 parent: web-automation
 permalink: /web-automation/bdd-logging/